davidtc8/davidtc8/README.md

 ## ✍🏻 Writing and Website

 Apart from coding, I like to write on [Medium](https://davidtorresc.medium.com/).
-Here's [my webpage](https://davidtc8.github.io/My_portfolio/) as well in case you want to check see it!
+Here's [my webpage](https://davidtc8.github.io/My_portfolio/) as well in case you want to see it!

 ## 👨‍💻 Traditional CV